hdcloud/CarND-Advanced-Lane-Lines/writeup_P2.md

 I used a combination of color and gradient thresholds to generate a binary image for lane edge detection.
 The thresholding functions are defined in the section of "Third, Color and Gradient thresholding".

+Before combining both thresholding functions, each thresholding (color and gradient) has been tested and compared in the section, "Color/Gradient Thresholding Verification (1)"

+The original image is as follows.
+![Original Image][image2]

 For the color threshold, the RGB image was converted to HLS color scheme first, and only S channel was filtered after that.
 S channel is especially useful in detecting yellow line of the lane to complement the edges detected from the gradient threshold using Sobel operation.

+![Color Threshold][image11]

 For the gradient threshold, both X-axis oriented and directional (with angles) operations are used.

-Before combining both, each thresholding (color and gradient) has been tested and compared in the section, "Color/Gradient Thresholding Verification (1)".

-Each thresholding result images are as follows.
-![Original Image][image2]
-![Color Threshold][image11]
 ![Gradient Threshold][image13]

 The combination of gradient and color thresholding has been applied and tested in the section, "Color/Gradient Combined Thresholding Verification (2)".